 Master of Science in Pharmaceutical Sciences

-The Irma Lerma Rangel School of Pharmacy operates educational and research campuses in Kingsville, TX and College Station, TX.
+The Irma Lerma Rangel School of Pharmacy operates educational and research campuses in Kingsville, Texas and College Station, Texas.

 - Student's Advisory Committee

 - Limitations on the Use of Transfer, Extension, and Certain Other Courses

 After receiving admission to graduate studies and enrolling for coursework, the student will consult with the head of his or her major or administrative department (or intercollegiate faculty, if applicable) concerning appointment of the chair of his or her advisory committee.
 The student’s advisory committee for the MS degree will consist of no fewer than three members of the graduate faculty, representative of the student’s fields of study and research.
 The chair or the co-chair of the advisory committee must be from the student’s major department (or intercollegiate faculty, if applicable), and at least one or more of the members must have an appointment to a department other than the student’s major department.
 The outside member for students in an interdisciplinary program must have an appointment to a department different from the chair of the student’s committee.

 The chair, in consultation with the student, will select the remainder of the advisory committee.
 The student will interview each prospective committee member to determine whether he or she is willing to serve.
 Only graduate faculty members located on Texas A&M University campuses may serve as chair of a student’s advisory committee.
 Other graduate faculty members located off campus may serve as a member or co-chair (but not chair) with a member as the chair.
 The chair of the committee, who usually has immediate supervision of the student’s research and thesis, has the responsibility for calling required meetings of the committee and for calling meetings at any other time considered desirable.